tkobayas/business-central-patch-tool/README.txt

  -> Take a closer look.
 In my case,
    -> Don't copy MANIFEST.MF
-   -> Copy compilation-mappings.txt over from patch war
+   -> Copy compilation-mappings.txt over from patch war -> If you included other one-off patch (e.g. backend service jar), it will show up here.
+Basically it's good to remove old jar and copy new jar.

 4. Generate patch script

 PatchScriptGen.java will generate a script file to copy/remove files following step 3.

-If you have patches other than GWT client (e.g. backend service jar), edit PatchScriptGen.java after the comment "// HERE: Add other one-off patch jar files"
+If you have patches which were not handled in D), edit PatchScriptGen.java after the comment "// HERE: Add other one-off patch jar files"

 Just run PatchScriptGen in Eclipse.